Evaluation of the beam-induced depolarization of the HJET target at the EIC: The RHIC HJET

+In the HJET measurements, both, beam and jet, asymmetries are determined concurrently.
 Since identical particles are scattered, the elastic transverse analyzing powers for the beam, $A_N^\text{beam}(t)$, and for the jet, $A_N^\text{jet}(t)$, as functions of the momentum transfer $t$, are identical.
 Moreover, if background events are properly eliminated from the $\mathit{pp}$ elastic-scattering data, one has $\langle{A_N^\text{beam}}\rangle\!=\!\langle{A_N^\text{jet}}\rangle$ \cite{Poblaguev:2020qbw}, because exactly the same events are used to calculate both beam and jet asymmetries.
 Therefore,

 To satisfy the EIC requirement \eqref{eq:EICreq}, the jet target polarization must be known with an accuracy significantly better than 1\%.